Tokyo Stroll Supplement: Vicarious Tokyo resources for enjoying a fabulous city from a distance

 Cambridge MA: Harvard University Press, 1991.

-Seidensticker, Edward- This two volume set looks at Tokyo from the Early Meiji, when the city got it's present name, to the end of the Showa Era in 1989.
-Both volumes are currently available in an inexpensive single volume edition under the title of Tokyo from Edo to Showa 1867-1989.
+- This two-volume set looks at Tokyo from the Early Meiji, when the city got its present name, to the end of the Shōwa Era in 1989.
+Both volumes are currently available in an inexpensive single volume edition under the title of A History of Tokyo 1867-1989.

 Cambridge MA: Harvard University Press, 1991.